Patrick Lung

 Patrick Lung (8 February 1934 – 2 September 2014), also known as Lung Kong, Patrick Lung Kong, was a film director from Hong Kong.
 Before working at the film industry, he worked at the stock market.
 In the late 1950s, he was invited to join Shaw Brothers Studio to learn filmmaking and become a film director.
 In 1970s, he was awarded "Best Director" award at the 19th Asia-Pacific Film Festival for directing The Call Girls.

+In August 2014, the Museum of the Moving Image held an exhibition dedicated to Lung and his films.

 Filmography

 Films

 This is a partial list of films.